-6 points - I feel quite familiar with these artists and I was able to find what I needed at the place.
+10 points - I got information in advance about the artists, venues, facilities and logistic issues and I was able to find what I needed at the place.
+I was able to plan my attendance to the diverse activities easily.

 1 point - I was not very sure about the program and/or found complicated to identify places or hours of the activities I was interested in.
 I missed some activity I wanted to attend or I just reached it by chance or after considerable research.